-We have ongoing vacancies for Community Support Workers.
+We have ongoing vacancies for Support Workers and a great new package of benefits.
 Please click on the link below for the application pack.

 - To provide care in accordance with best practice and legislative requirements, complying to all policies, procedures and agreed standards